Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 This species tends to be more active during the midday hours, especially in the early summer months.

-Its larval host plant is typically the Common Blue Violet, with a fairly short lifespan of just a few weeks.
+Its larval host plant is typically the Common Blue Violet, and it has a fairly short lifespan of just a few weeks.

 Although it may not be as well-known as the Monarch or Swallowtail, the Meadow Fritillary is a beautiful and important member of Vermont’s butterfly population.